orsa-actual/orsa/packages/orsa-cli/README.md

 # Usage

-To find and analyze a set of projects run orsa this way:
+To find and analyze a set of projects in a directory called `myprojects` run orsa this way:

 ```
 orsa --path myprojects --output myprojects.json